2016 Award Recipient: Society of HOPE, Kelowna

 Are you non-profit housing provider that seeks innovative solutions to your community’s housing needs?
 Does your organization think outside the box and offer services that go beyond housing?
-Nominations for the Housing Provider of the Year Award 2017 will open soon.
+Nominations for the Housing Provider of the Year Award 2017 are now open.

 The nominated organization must be a BCNPHA member (housing provider) and will be considered on the following areas:

 • Offers services that go beyond housing and/or work to prevent and end homelessness locally.
 Houses people who have been poorly served by other approaches to housing.